 - The student or the person(s) supporting the student is an accredited member of a consular staff assigned to duties in Alabama.

-- The student or the person(s) supporting students resides in one of the following Tennessee counties: Bedford, Coffee, Franklin, Giles, Lawrence, Lincoln, Marion, Marshall, Maury, Moore, or Wayne.
+- The student or the person(s) supporting students resides in one of the following Tennessee counties: Franklin, Giles, Lawrence, Lincoln, Marshall, Moore, or Wayne.

 The out-of-state tuition rate is determined by the Alabama Community College System.
 Any applicant for admission who does not meet the residency requirements for in-state tuition shall be charged tuition at 2.00 times the in-state tuition rate, rounded up to the nearest dollar.